dpedu/pirateradio-rivendell-icecast-updater/readme.txt

 a utility to update icecast2 metadata from Rivendells RDAirplay application

+based off of a similar script by WITR 89.7

 Rivendell needs to be configured to send now & next parameters to 127.0.0.1:9999 Configuration section: RDadmin-Hosts-Your Host-RDAirPlay-Now and Next:
 Data Format: %a --- %t